Power Transfer between Two Antenna Arrays in the Near Field: Numerical Results and Discussions

-In Fig. \ref{fig:AMAF_pat}, we plot array theory based AMAF power radiation patterns given by $\big|\av^*(\theta)\bv\big|^2 E(\theta)$, where $\theta$ is the angle from the AMAF broadside, $\bv$ is the AMAF beamforming vector, e.g., $\bv=\vv_1$ for the principal eigenmode (PEM), and $\av(\theta)=\left[1,e^{j \pi \text{sin}(\theta)},\twodots,e^{j \pi (N_p-1)\text{sin}(\theta)}\right]^*$, where $^*$ denotes conjugate transpose.
-As seen in Fig. \ref{fig:AMAF_pat}, when the AMAF is not tilted toward the RIS center, the principal eigenmode AMAF beam naturally points away from the AMAF boresight towards the RIS center for better illuminating the RIS.
-When the AMAF is tilted such that its mechanical boresight is pointing to the RIS center (as is conventionally done with feed horns), the principal eigenmode AMAF beam naturally steers on the other side of the AMAF mechanical boresight.
-This is an interesting natural phenomenon of the principal eigenmode beamforming, where the tilted AMAF PEM beam directs more energy to nearby RIS elements for lower propagation losses.
-This is unlike the classical tilted feed horn where the horn radiation pattern remains the same before and after the tilting.
-However, the mechanical tilt does not compensate for the fundamental asymmetry of the end feed geometry in either case.
-We electronically steer the AMAF beam so that its peak is aligned along its mechanical boresight toward the RIS center, by configuring the AMAF with $\bv=\big|\vv_1\big|$ instead of $\vv_1$, where $\big|\vv_1\big|$ denotes a vector containing the magnitudes of the elements of $\vv_1$.
-Note that this phase-unwrapping of $\vv_1$ to obtain $\big|\vv_1\big|$ results into a non-eigenmode AMAF configuration, therefore we refer to $\big|\vv_1\big|$ as a non-PEM.
-For the non-PEM pattern in Fig. \ref{fig:AMAF_pat}, the array factor and the element factor contribute 5.93 dB and 6.02 dBi, respectively, resulting into the non-PEM beam peak of 11.95 dBi, which is about 0.4 dB higher than the PEM beam peak due to the larger element factor at the mechanical boresight.
-The AMAF array gain is smaller than the ideal 6 dB because the unit norm $\big|\vv_1\big|$ has a taper where the inner two element powers are about 3 dB higher than the outer two elements.
+However, the mechanical tilt does not compensate for the fundamental asymmetry of the end feed AMAF-RIS geometry in either case.
+Therefore, we electronically steer the tilted AMAF beam so that its peak is aligned along its mechanical boresight toward the RIS center, by configuring the AMAF with $\bv=\big|\vv_1\big|$ instead of $\vv_1$, where $\big|\vv_1\big|$ denotes a vector containing the magnitudes of the elements of $\vv_1$.
+Note that $\big|\vv_1\big|$ is a non-eigenmode AMAF configuration, but it still retains the amplitude characteristics of $\vv_1$, therefore we refer to $\big|\vv_1\big|$ as ``non-PEM''.
+For the non-PEM pattern in Fig. \ref{fig:AMAF_pat}, the array factor and the element factor contribute 5.93 dB and 6.02 dBi, respectively, resulting into the non-PEM beam peak of 11.95 dBi, which is about 0.4 dB higher than the PEM beam peak due to the larger AMAF element factor at its mechanical boresight.
+The AMAF array gain is less than the ideal 6.02 dB because the unit norm $\big|\vv_1\big|$ has a taper where the inner two element powers are about 2.6 dB higher than the outer two elements.